erickaguirre96/pyMAV_MD/README.md

 MAV_MD provides users to utilize the broad power of the MaNGA Data Analysis Pipeline (DAP) and apply it to MUSE data cubes.

-MAV_MD gives users the important abilities to:
+MAV_MD allows for the abilities to:

 1. Run a raw MUSE cube through the MaNGA DAP.
 2. Specifiy spatial binning and spectral templates to use for the DAP.